How to clean a hotel room properly and quickly

 Inspect the mattress for stains or any visible damage.
 In case of damage, make sure to report it to the hotel’s maintenance department.

-4. Remove trash and other foreign items.
+4. Remove rubbish and other foreign items from the room.

 5. Dust the room and wipe surfaces.

 Dust all surfaces, including phones and televisions, since these tend to attract a lot of dust.
 Also, sanitise tables, cupboards, and closets.